-How to Start an Event Planning Business from Home
+How to Start an Event Planning Business from Home (Updated 2018)

 Many Event Planners start out working from home.
 This can be a great model for setting up an event planning business as it keeps overheads down in those critical early stages of trading and can maximise productivity.
 If you are considering whether it could work for you and how to make a success of it, here are some things to think about.

-When I set up my Event Management company over 10 years ago I started working from home.
+When I set up my Event Management company over 14 years ago I started working from home.
 It seemed like a natural choice and it meant that instead of worrying about paying expensive office rent in the early stages I could focus on building my business.
 It worked for me and I worked from home for over a year before outgrowing my home office and renting an office.

 Many other Event Planners, Wedding Planning and Freelance Event Managers report the same and find it a workable solution for them – either for the short or the long term.
 Others just don’t seem able to imagine the realities of working from a home base and I have been quizzed and insulted in equal measures by people trying to understand the intricacies of working from home!

 - 8 Compelling Reasons You Should Start an Event Planning Business from Home

 - A Quick Guide to Setting Up Your Event Planning Company: Follow These Easy Steps

 - Start NOW: Get Your Free Event Planning Business Plan Template